armpit/RaspberryPi/README.md

 # RaspberryPi
 ----------

-Scripts and stuff for my pi.
+Scripts, configurations, documentation and other things for my rPi.

 * login.sh